Compare CSV Data to Existing Records In Your CRM

 A column is included for each field in the CSV, with the CSV column header appearing as the top row.
 Then, Insycle automatically detects the matching CRM fields and maps them for you.
 The second row shows the mapped CRM field names.

 If your CSV contains fields that are not matched to your CRM, a red error notification icon will show.
-These "Not Mapped" fields need to be mapped manually by clicking the dropdown and finding the appropriate CRM field.
+These "Not Mapped" fields need to be mapped manually by clicking the dropdown and selecting the appropriate CRM field.

 compare2.png